vital1188/voice-pal-app/README.md

 1. Open the client URL in your browser
 2. Select your preferred AI voice from the dropdown
 3. Choose your desired AI mood and emotional range
-4. Select your preferred language from the 12 available options
+4. Adjust sociability, voice tone, speech rate, and memory strength using the sliders
-5. Adjust sociability, voice tone, speech rate, and memory strength using the sliders
+5. Click the diamond-shaped button to connect
-6. Click the diamond-shaped button to connect
+6. Allow microphone access when prompted
-7. Allow microphone access when prompted
+7. Start speaking with Nicanor in any of the 12 supported languages
-8. Start speaking with Nicanor in your selected language
+8. Nicanor will automatically detect your language and respond in the same language
 9. Watch the robot's face animate as the AI responds:
    - Eyes follow your mouse movements
    - Mouth opens and closes with the AI's speech